mjordan/irc/README.md

 # Islandora REST Client

 PHP library for building clients for Islandora's REST interfacei, applying a simple pattern of CRUD (Create, Read, Update, Delete) operations to Islandora 7.x objects, relationships, and datastreams.
-Its goal is to hide the details of intreacting with a REST interface.
+Its goal is to hide the details of intreacting with a REST interface while providing access to the full HTTP responses.

-Still in early development, please stay tuned.
+Still in early development.
+Not for use in production yet.

 ## Requirements